Vietnam: Dynastic Vietnam

 In AD 938, the Vietnamese lord Ngô Quyền defeated the forces of the Chinese Southern Han state at Bạch Đằng River and achieved full independence for Vietnam in 939 after a millennium of Chinese domination.
-By the 960s, the dynastic Đại Việt (Great Viet) kingdom was established, Vietnamese society enjoyed a golden era under the Lý and Trần dynasties.
-During the rule of the Trần Dynasty, Đại Việt repelled three Mongol invasions.
+By the 960s, the dynastic Đại Việt (Great Viet) kingdom was established, and Vietnamese society enjoyed a golden era under the Lý and Trần dynasties.
+During the rule of the Trần dynasty, Đại Việt repelled three Mongol invasions.
 Meanwhile, the Mahāyāna branch of Buddhism flourished and became the state religion.
 Following the 1406–7 Ming–Hồ War, which overthrew the Hồ dynasty, Vietnamese independence was interrupted briefly by the Chinese Ming dynasty, but was restored by Lê Lợi, the founder of the Lê dynasty.
 The Vietnamese polity reached their zenith in the Lê dynasty of the 15th century, especially during the reign of emperor Lê Thánh Tông (1460–1497).
 Between the 11th and 18th centuries, the Vietnamese polity expanded southward in a gradual process known as Nam tiến ("Southward expansion"), eventually conquering the kingdom of Champa and part of the Khmer Kingdom.

-From the 16th century onward, civil strife and frequent political infighting engulfed much of Dai Viet.
+From the 16th century onward, civil strife and frequent political infighting engulfed much of Đại Việt.
 First, the Chinese-supported Mạc dynasty challenged the Lê dynasty's power.
 After the Mạc dynasty was defeated, the Lê dynasty was nominally reinstalled.
 Actual power, however, was divided between the northern Trịnh lords and the southern Nguyễn lords, who engaged in a civil war for more than four decades before a truce was called in the 1670s.
 Vietnam was divided into North (Trịnh) and South (Nguyễn) from 1600 to 1777.
-During this period, the Nguyễn expanded southern Vietnam into the Mekong Delta, annexing the Central Highlands and the Khmer lands in the Mekong Delta.
-The division of the country ended a century later when the Tây Sơn brothers helped Trịnh to end Nguyễn, they also established new dynasty and ended Trịnh.
+During this period, the Nguyễn expanded into the Mekong Delta, annexing the Central Highlands and the Khmer lands in the Mekong Delta.
+The division of the country ended a century later when the Tây Sơn brothers helped Trịnh to end Nguyễn; they also established a new dynasty and ended Trịnh.
 However, their rule did not last long, and they were defeated by the remnants of the Nguyễn lords, led by Nguyễn Ánh.
 Nguyễn Ánh unified Vietnam, and established the Nguyễn dynasty, ruling under the name Gia Long.